-A. A transient is any person that has occupancy for a period of less than thirty-one (31) consecutive days.
+A. A transient is any person who has occupancy for a period of less than thirty-one (31) consecutive days.
 Occupants completing thirty-one (31) or more consecutive days may no longer pay the transient occupancy tax (O.M.C.
-5.16.020).
+5.16.020 section G).
 The hotel operator takes this allowable deduction on line three (3) of the tax return.

 Q. Are certain guests exempt from paying the Transient Occupancy Tax?